-- With the boiler operating in the maximum rate condition check that the operational (working) gas pressure at the inlet gas pressure test point is in accordance with BS 6798 & BS 6891.
-This must be AT LEAST 18mb! - 2.
+- 1. With the boiler operating in the maximum rate condition check that the operational (working) gas pressure at the inlet gas pressure test point is in accordance with BS 6798 & BS 6891.
+This must be AT LEAST 18 mb (Natural Gas) or 37 mb (LPG)! - 2.
 Ensure that this inlet pressure can be obtained with all other gas ap pliances in the property working.
 The pressure should be measured at the gas test point on the gas inlet (A). - 3.
-Measure the gas rate With any other appliances & pilot lights turned OFF the gas rate can be measured.
-The gas rate can be found in section 3.
-Technical specifications.
+Measure the gas rate- With any other appliances & pilot lights turned OFF the gas rate can be measured.
+It should be:-